 One thing that is important in war, is that it composts the degenerate society.
 It is a law of nature.
 If the going gets too slack, the vacuum that has been created by babbling either dies or gets taken over.
 It’s the normal flow of nature.
 If you think of, for example, the post-war Finland.
 Fantastically energetic and productive country.
 No babbling.
 Or the Bosnian war.
 Here all the newspapers babble how things are wrong there, but there everybody is satisfied with Croatians, Bosnians and Serbs having their own states.
 The compost of society.
 The city has to be a compost, in constant state of fermentation, producing energy.”

 One thing: the Bosnians are not exactly happy about their families having been composted in mass graves.
 Another point: they still don’t have their own country as such, not with the previously multicultural state broken up by war and ethnic cleansing and with the deep post-war divisions between the Bosnian Federation and Republika Srpska, the Serb Republic.
+They are not happy with the unemployment and the everyday hardship.
 And there’s something familiar about this notion of war wiping out the degenerate and leaving room just for the powerful – one could read this from Mein Kampf.

 It resonates morbidly with Casagrande’s other comments about war, such as this statement in a Finnish TV program “Musta laatikko” in 1998 when Casagrande elaborated on his motives to fight in Bosnia: